China Just Opened the World’s Largest Airport

-Beijing Daxing International Airport is set to begin its first commercial flights this week.
+Beijing Daxing International Airport began its first commercial flights on Wednesday.
 When it reaches full capacity, it is expected to become the largest airport in the world.

-The airport, designed by Zaha Hadid, measures more than 700,000 square meters.
+The airport, designed by Zaha Hadid, measures more than 700,000 square meters, already making it the world’s largest airport in terms of surface area.
 It has been nicknamed the “starfish” by local media for its resemblance to the animal, with several wings shooting off of one central point.
-The airport will include separate passenger areas for domestic and international travel.
-It is expected to become the world’s largest airport in terms of surface area.
+The airport includes separate passenger areas for domestic and international travel.

 But despite its large size, the airport was designed to minimize how long passengers need to walk to get to their gate.
 According to CNN, it was designed so that passengers will not walk any longer than eight minutes to get from the security checkpoint to even the furthest gates.